yuechen-li-dev/Margaret/primer/vulkan-primer.md

       - Do not wrap every Vulkan object just to avoid seeing Vulkan names.
       - Do not hide synchronization, allocation, or submission cost behind pleasant method names.
       - Prefer thin explicit wrappers over fake-engine object mythology.
+      - Keep the mapping from wrapper to underlying Vulkan facts easy to understand.
+    guidance:
+      - A good wrapper helps the reviewer reason better.
+      - A bad wrapper only makes the code feel higher-level while obscuring what still matters.

   validation_and_debugging:
     headline: